 PRIVATE COLLECTIONS

-Bank of America Executive Suites, New York, NY
+Bank of America Private Collection, New York, NY

 MET Museum Curatorial Office Suite, New York, NY